uid100/CloudDev/README.md

 ASP.NET Cloud Application Projects

-The [_OfficeWiresApp_](https://officewires.azurewebsites.net/) is itself a cloud-hosted ASP.NET proof-of-concept web application to provide authenticated quick access to currently active development projects and their status updates.
+The [_OfficeWiresApp_](https://officewires.azurewebsites.net/) is itself a cloud-hosted ASP.NET proof-of-concept web application to provide authenticated uses quick access to currently active development projects and their status updates.

 -------------------